 Yiwu International Commodity City

-Buyers researching Yiwu Small Goods usually want to know what this manufacturing cluster is known for, whether prices really beat online sourcing, and how to avoid low-quality suppliers.
+Buyers researching Yiwu Small Goods usually want to know which products are associated with the cluster and how to verify a supplier before visiting or ordering.
 Yiwu is the world's largest wholesale market for small commodities, covering an area larger than 6 million square meters.
 Over 210,000 suppliers sell more than 26 million different products.
 You can find virtually every type of small consumer product here, from hair accessories to kitchen gadgets to party supplies.
 Prices are typically 30-60% lower than international wholesale.

 What Products Are Best to Source Here